bolom009/pathfind/README.md

 - build a visibility graph based on squares edges

 Path search:
-- add start and end points to visibility graph
+- add start and end points to visibility graph (include dynamic obstacles are optional)
 - use the A* search algorithm (package [astar](https://github.com/fzipp/astar)) on the visibility graph to find the shortest path